 "I highly recommend their yoga retreats which are popular with both our local and international guests.
 The quiet tranquility of our indigenous gardens offering three pools and a sauna, coupled with the modern amenities of our private rooms and suites completes our guests' holistic health focus while staying here in Prince Albert.”

 Simply Saffron not only holds monthly retreats, they also offer daily treatments in reiki, reflexology, massage, monochord sessions and a Friday evening dining experience popular with locals and international guests alike.

-De Bergkant Lodge’s ‘true Karoo hospitality’ accommodation rates are inclusive of breakfast and offer a full English breakfast together with European-style bakes, pastries, selection of cheeses, Black Forest ham, and local yoghurts and fresh fruits such as plump and juicy locally grown black figs.
+De Bergkant Lodge’s ‘True Karoo Hospitality’ accommodation rates are inclusive of breakfast and offer a full English breakfast together with European-style bakes, pastries, selection of cheeses, Black Forest ham, and local yoghurts and fresh fruits such as plums and juicy locally grown black olives.

 To book your restful retreat accommodation visit www.debergkant.com.

-The four-day Forrest Yoga Retreat in September costs R5 000 per person.
+The four-day Forrest Yoga Retreat in September Costs ZAR 5 000.00 per Person.

 The three-day October Retreat works according to a pay-it-forward concept where both yourself and others are offered an opportunity for awareness beyond the limitations of what you think you may or may not be able to afford and gifts everyone generosity and trust in allowing.